carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 ```

 This means that we can run `Query columns`, and so long as there's a
-`Profunctor.Product.Default` instance that can transform our `columns`
+`Profunctor` instance that can transform our `columns` into `haskells`, we'll
-into `haskells`, we'll be able to retrieve the information.
+be able to retrieve the information.

 If there's no such instance, our program won't compile.